imranmukhtar6/Pro-Tips-for-Ethereum-Wallet-Management/password-management/storing-seeds-and-passwords.md

 - Writing seed phrases or passphrases down on paper.

-    - If you do decide to write on a piece of paper, consider having two copies in case one copy becomes so degraded through wear-and-tear as to be completely unreadable.<sup>1</sup>
+    - If you do decide to write on a piece of paper, consider having two copies in case one copy becomes so degraded through wear-and-tear as to be completely unreadable.

 - Storing them encrypted in KeePassX databases on SD cards is another option (although this is only good for temporary storage).